The Top 19 Essential Legal Documents for Startups in 2024

 Another important legal document for startups is the non-disclosure agreement.

-It’s a legally binding contract used to protect your startup’s confidential information and ensure that sensitive information is only used for a specific purpose.
+It’s a legally binding contract used to protect your company’s confidential information and ensure that sensitive information is only used for a specific purpose.

 This agreement is between two or more parties—usually between founders and employees, or among founders.